Immain/ArkSurvivalEvolved-Updated-June2022/README.md

 > The Island: TheIsland

 # Update Log
+- 04/28/22: **Added Discord Notifications & Fixed some errors with the script**
 - 01/05/22: **Changed order of tasks due to INI not moving over correctly**
 - 01/04/22: **Added automation tools including update, start, and stop**
 - 01/03/22: **Create Repository**